Japan has been on my list for a very long time for one specific reason, and her name is Jessica.

 Overall, Japan was very interesting but a complete culture shock.
 Here’s some things to know:

--Make sure you know what you’re eating
+-Make sure you know what you’re eating, again, horse

 -Unlike Europe, few people speak English in restaurants, shops, etc.